khacsinhcs/config/README.md

 ## An opportunity to generate code

-There are many duplicate code in idea level in any source code.
+There are many duplicate code in concept level.
 Let think about dto class (`case class`) and Data Access Layer class (example table config in [Slick](http://slick.lightbend.com/doc/3.0.0/gettingstarted.html)).
 Why we have to tell that an Student entity has firstName 2 times, one in `case class`, and another one in `Table Config`

 Suppose that you want to build [GraphQL application](https://github.com/sangria-graphql/sangria), then you have to config graphQL configuration again.

 All of these thing are duplicate in idea level.
 We have to write these configuration code again and again.
-It kill productivity of us.
-Then, we can build and global config language (we can named it domain language) and then generate all another configuration
+It kill our productivity.
+Why don't we write global config language (we can named it domain language) and then generate all another configuration?